-- 6.1 All Members of the Council have a strategic role in relation to Social Services and the need to satisfy themselves that the Council as a whole is discharging its statutory responsibilities and demonstrates good practice wherever possible. - 6.2 A number of high profile public inquiries have highlighted the importance of ensuring that safeguarding services are prioritised and adequately resourced, and all Elected Members have responsibility in this regard. - 6.3 The Council as a whole is the 'corporate parent' of all Looked After Children.
-This requires Elected Members, relevant Council managers and staff to work together to discharge their different roles and responsibilities, to ensure the best possible care and opportunities are provided for children receiving Care and Support and Looked After Children. - 6.4 Elected Members have an important role to play in safeguarding children and vulnerable adults, as the eyes and ears in the community.
-This particularly applies where ward surgeries and local ward networks enable Members to be alerted to early signs of safeguarding concerns, whether general patterns of behaviour or concerns about a particular child or vulnerable adult. - 6.5 The Members of the Cabinet, the Corporate Parenting Advisory Committee, the Children and Young People's Scrutiny Committee and the Community and Adults Scrutiny Committee have additional specific responsibilities, as outlined in section 8 below.
+6.1 All Members of the Council have a strategic role in relation to Social Services and need to satisfy themselves that the Council as a whole is discharging its statutory responsibilities and demonstrates good practice wherever possible.

+6.2 A number of high profile public inquiries have highlighted the importance of ensuring that safeguarding services are prioritised and adequately resourced, and all Elected Members have responsibility in this regard.

+6.3 The Council as a whole is the 'corporate parent' of all Children Looked After.
+This requires Elected Members, relevant Council managers and staff to work together to discharge their different roles and responsibilities, to ensure the best possible care and opportunities are provided for Children Looked After.
+The responsibility to ensure the best possible care and opportunities also applies to children receiving Care and Support services.

+6.4 Elected Members have an important role to play in safeguarding children and vulnerable adults, as the eyes and ears in the community.
+This particularly applies where ward surgeries and local ward networks enable Members to be alerted to early signs of safeguarding concerns, whether general patterns of behaviour or concerns about a particular child or vulnerable adult.

+6.5 The Members of the Cabinet, the Corporate Parenting Advisory Committee, the Children and Young People's Scrutiny Committee and the Community and Adults Scrutiny Committee have additional specific responsibilities, as outlined in section 12 below.